-Labs: MEB 2267 60 pts.
+Labs: MEB 2267 120 pts.

-Lab will be held every week, including the last week of class.
-Lab may start the first week of class-- listen in class the first day for details.
+Lab will be held every week, beginning the second week and including the last week of class.
 Many of the subjects covered in lab aren't covered anywhere else in class, so make sure you pay attention and read the lab instructions.
 You will have to keep a laboratory notebook as a requirement of the lab.
 Your lab TA will either collect and grade these notebooks or scans submitted on canvas, Your TA will let you know which.